idmken/idmken.github.io/README.md

 # Welcome!!

 Welcome to my site!
-My name is Ken Myers and I have a passion for anything identity management.
+My name is Ken Myers and I have a passion for anything identity and access management.
 Our physical and digital identities are at the center of everything we do.
-From meeting new people, to buying stuff online, and even trying to gain access to an application at work.

-I'm using this to capture anything IAM related.
-Articles I write or others, IAM training, and my talks and published papers.
+I'm using this site to capture anything IAM related as well as my own work in the field.

-Need a speaker for identity management?
-Reach out!

-[Twitter](https://twitter.com/IDMKen){:target="_blank"} | [LinkedIn](https://www.linkedin.com/in/idmken/){:target="_blank"} | [Email](mailto:mail@myers.guru){:target="_blank"}

 ## [blog posts](/blogs/blogs.md)